 (Above) A built-in desk and shelving for Sweeten homeowners

-The type of building structure you live in—house, apartment, walk-up or elevator—contributes to pricing differentials when it comes to built-ins.
+The type of building structure you live in—house, apartment, walk-up, or elevator—contributes to pricing differentials when it comes to built-ins.
 Projects in apartments often take longer to deliver and install than those in houses.
 “Labor costs increase when materials need to be maneuvered in a walk-up building,” Ilya said.

 In addition to the logistics of parking and unloading on a busy city street, some apartment buildings have strict work hours for contractors.
 This can limit the amount of work that they can finish in one day, stretching a one-day installation into two.
-When you’re ready to get started on your home remodel, work with Sweeten to renovate with the best contractors in NYC.

 Features and components of custom bookshelves